 Finishing the Easy Creamy Chicken Marsala:

-After that, I added the chicken stock that I had whisked with the sour cream and cooked the mixture until the sauce was slightly thickened.
+After that, I added the chicken stock and the sour cream, wished together before adding, and cooked the mixture until the sauce was slightly thickened.
 When the sauce was thickened and bubbly, I returned the chicken to the pan and cooked it for five to six minutes to ensure that it was thoroughly cooked through.
 I tasted the sauce, and felt that it was perfect, i.e., it didn’t need any salt or pepper.
 Before serving the Chicken Marsala, I garnished it with some chopped green onions.
 Talk about good.
 Yum!